In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 To put this into perspective, real estate investments are typically acquired with much higher leverage.
 For example, an investor can purchase a $1 million property with just 20% equity ($200,000) and $800,000 in bank financing, resulting in a debt ratio of 80%.

-In contrast, as of March 13th 2025 Strategy holds approximately $8 billion in convertible debt against a $67 billion market capitalization and $40 billion in bitcoin holdings.
-This translates to a debt burden of just 12% relative to its market capitalization or 20% when measured against its bitcoin reserves, both significantly lower than the traditional debt ratios seen in real estate investing.
+In contrast, as of August 14, 2025, Strategy holds approximately $8 billion in convertible debt against a $110 billion market capitalization and $76 billion in bitcoin, representing a debt burden of about 7% relative to its market capitalization, or 10.5% when measured against its bitcoin reserves, both significantly lower than the traditional debt ratios seen in real estate.
+These figures vary depending on the day and are updated in real time on the official Strategy tracker: strategy.com.

 Additionally, bitcoin’s market value has grown at a compound annual growth rate of over 50% over the past 10 years, outpacing residential and commercial real estate by far, which have grown at average compound annual growth rates of approximately 5.6% and 4.4%, respectively, since 1971 (St. Louis FED, 2025).